p4lang/p4app-switchML/README.md

 - run the Python controller (see README file in the [controller folder](dev_root/switch_controller)
 - compile and run the end-host program using the end-host library (see README file in the [library folder](dev_root/client_lib)

-The [example](dev_root/example) folder provides a simple program that shows how to use the APIs.
+The [examples](dev_root/examples) folder provides simple programs that show how to use the APIs.

 ## Repo organization
 This repository is organized as follows: